Dear Readers:

 You probably have some sort of focus on employer brand; you may even have a strategy.
 However from my experience I find deployment of such a strategy often stops short of what is needed to fully address and support your corporate reputation today.

-So consider what drives behaviours in your people.
-Behaviours are affected by how they feel when at work and about your company, how they are valued, respected and trusted.
-How well do you score in these areas in your employee surveys and more importantly what are you putting in place to address the challenges?
 The one area that can really make a difference to your employees is giving them personal development that addresses the ‘what’s in it for me’ factor.
 Giving them tools to fully understand what they bring to the table, clarify what they stand for and what they value and how to project that in all they do, creates an environment of respect, trust and value in them as individuals.
 This way they start to reinforce the corporate brand in their own authentic way, improving both employer and employee brand.

 It’s not enough anymore to just provide the big wow conferences to reinforce the company values and mission.
 You need to find ways to truly embed the values with your people that allow them to interpret and internalize the corporate messages in a way that works for them.